openvinotoolkit/vpux_plugin/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_withCmakePresets_on_linux.md

 5. (Optional) Instruction notes about TBB:

     <details>
-    <summary>5.1 Default tbb location</summary>
+    <summary>5.1 Default build mode</summary>

-    The [build instructions](../../../CMakePresets.json#L268) uses the `"ENABLE_SYSTEM_TBB": false` option, which means that the TBB library downloaded by [OpenVINO Project] will be used.
-The download path for this TBB library is `$OPENVINO_HOME/temp/tbb`.
-Within the downloaded TBB folder, `$OPENVINO_HOME/temp/tbb/lib/libtbb.so.12` and `$OPENVINO_HOME/temp/tbb/lib/libtbbmalloc.so.2` are required for the Release version.
+    Nowadays the Driver Compiler is building without TBB using `-D THREADING=SEQ`.
+More info about SEQ mode, please refer to this [file](https://github.com/openvinotoolkit/openvino/blob/0ebff040fd22daa37612a82fdf930ffce4ebb099/docs/dev/cmake_options_for_custom_compilation.md#options-affecting-binary-size).

     </details>

     <details>
     <summary>5.2 Use different TBB version</summary>

-    If you wish to build with system TBB, you need install TBB in your local system first and then use `"ENABLE_SYSTEM_TBB": true` option to instead of `"ENABLE_SYSTEM_TBB": false` option in [here](../../../CMakePresets.json#L268).
+        If you wish to build with a specific version of TBB, you can download it from [oneTBB Project] and unzip its [release package](https://github.com/oneapi-src/oneTBB/releases)

-    If you wish to build with a specific version of TBB, you can download it from [oneTBB Project] and unzip its release package.
-Then, add the following new lines after line 286 in [CMakePresets.json](../../../CMakePresets.json#L286) file.
+    The version of TBB download by [OpenVINO Project] is 2021.13.0 and you can find the version info in this [file](https://github.com/openvinotoolkit/openvino/blob/0ebff040fd22daa37612a82fdf930ffce4ebb099/cmake/dependencies.cmake#L120) in [OpenVINO Project].
+If you would like to build TBB on your own, please refer to [INSTALL.md](https://github.com/oneapi-src/oneTBB/blob/master/INSTALL.md#build-onetbb) in [oneTBB Project].

     ```sh
         "TBBROOT": {